er1927/multi-step-form-javascript/multi-step-form-main/README-template.md

 Then crop/optimize/edit your image however you like, add it to your project, and update the file path in the image above.

 **Note: Delete this note and the paragraphs above when you add your screenshot.
-If you prefer not to add a screenshot, feel free to remove this entire section.**
+If you prefer not to add a screenshot, feel free to remove this entire div.**

 ### Links